ovisb/java-bulls-and-cows/README.md

 - Each digit from the string is between 0-9 and is unique
 - Completed stage 3

+07.11.2023
+- Added main game loop
+- Game will continue until the digit is found (or when the number of bulls is equal to the length of the secret word)
+- Completed stage 4

 ## Changelog

 ## Project status